GregorDeCillia/kaspeR/README.md

 ### Similar projects

--   See <https://github.com/rapporter/sandboxR> for an evaluator that uses a blacklisting logic to safely evaluate R expressons.
+-   See <https://github.com/rapporter/sandboxR> for an evaluator that uses a blacklisting logic to safely evaluate R expressions.
 -   See <https://github.com/jeroen/RAppArmor> for a package that relies on AppArmor to provide protection for Linux systems.